Webhook Reference

 Both sides compute the same signature independently.
 If they match, the receiver knows the request really came from theStacc and wasn't modified in transit.
 That's the entire authentication mechanism.

 The shared secret is the entire defense.
 Anyone who guesses your webhook URL but doesn't know the secret cannot forge a request.
-Treat it like a database password — store in env vars, rotate if leaked, never commit to git.
+Treat it like a database password — store it in env vars, rotate it if leaked, and never commit it to git.

 30-minute production setup#